IEEE 1284-A Connector Pin-Out

 24 GND Paper out, Select, and Acknowledge Ground

-25 GND AutoFeed, Select input and Initialize Ground
+25 GND Auto-Feed, Select input and Initialize Ground

 Personal Computer [PC] Parallel printer bus specification defines a Point-to-Point asynchronous bi-directional interface.
 Devices may be either 1284 compatible {the older parallel port devices} or 1284 compliant.
 The maximum recommended length for a printer cable is 25 feet.
 Centronics parallel cables run out to 12 feet.
 The IEEE1284 cable replaced the 'Centronics' cable, the Centronics cable is obsolete.
-Operates in five different modes: [The connector or cable does not change with each different mode, but the function of some of the pins do]

 Compatibility mode; Centronics type operation (PC to Peripheral), providing the original (required) control signaling bits.
 These bits include 8 data lines, a Strobe, a Busy, an Acknowledge, a Select, Paper Empty, Fault, Initialize Printer, Select Printer, and a Auto Feed line.
 Compatibility mode is the basic mode of operation, asychronous, byte wide operation with a transfer rate of between 50kBps to 150kBps.